sushma280/Cloudmart-IT-Modernization-project/README.md

 **Frontend:**

-Downloaded frontend source code
+Downloaded frontend source code.
-Created a Dockerfile for building the frontend container Built and tested the container
+Created a Dockerfile for building the frontend container.
+Built and tested the container.

 🛠️ Part 2: Kubernetes Deployment on AWS EKS set up a Kubernetes cluster using AWS EKS and deployed the CloudMart application